eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

     --user-id 1
 ```

-This command will return the microservice UUID, which we'll then use in the next step to setup our routes.
-In our case, the returned UUID of hte microservice is `ydmtBFxJhxvVgLKfM2qLPj4KtcVgdg23`.
+This command will return the microservice UUID, which we'll then use in the next step to set up our routes.
+In our case, the returned UUID of the microservice is `ydmtBFxJhxvVgLKfM2qLPj4KtcVgdg23`.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt=""> Flow IDs</h3>